serradura/kind/README.md

 Kind.of.Boolean(nil, or: true) # true
 ```

-As an alternative syntax, you can use the `Kind::Of` instead of the method. e.g: `Kind::Of::Hash('')`
+As an alternative syntax, you can use the `Kind::Of` instead of the `Kind.of` method. e.g: `Kind::Of::Hash('')`

-But if you don't need a strict type verification, use the `.or_nil`method
+But if you don't need a strict type verification, use the `.or_nil` method.

 ```ruby
 Kind.of.Hash.or_nil('')     # nil